 Dear Colleague,

-Molecular plant protection stands at a historic threshold where biology, technology, regulation, and entrepreneurship converge.
-Over the past two decades, molecular sciences—genomics, transcriptomics, proteomics, gene editing, RNA interference, and symbiont engineering—have fundamentally reshaped entomology, plant pathology, and weed science.
-These tools no longer merely describe life; they direct its molecular dialogue.
-As highlighted in recent scholarship, molecular plant protection is becoming a discipline where sustainability emerges not as a slogan, but as a measurable biological architecture.
+Molecular plant protection has entered a decisive era in which biology, regulation, technology, and entrepreneurship no longer advance in parallel, but converge into a single transformative force.
+Over the past two decades, advances in genomics, transcriptomics, proteomics, gene editing, RNA interference, peptide science, microbial and symbiont engineering have fundamentally reshaped entomology, plant pathology, and weed science.
+These tools no longer merely describe biological systems; they actively direct molecular outcomes in agriculture.
+Sustainability, once an aspiration, is now emerging as a measurable and testable biological architecture.

-Against this backdrop, the International Molecular Plant Protection Congress (IMPPC) series has become one of the world’s most influential platforms guiding this transformation.
+Within this global transformation, the International Molecular Plant Protection Congress (IMPPC) series has evolved into one of the world’s most influential platforms shaping the molecular future of plant protection.

-Building on this expanding legacy, IMPPC2026 will be held on May 17–21, 2026, at the Kremlin Palace, Antalya, co-organized by Ankara University and three distinguished institutions under the Republic of Türkiye, Ministry of Agriculture and Forestry: the General Directorate of Agricultural Research and Policies (TAGEM), the General Directorate of Food and Control, and the Department of Training and Publication.
+Building on this accelerating legacy, IMPPC2026 will take place on May 17–21, 2026, at the Kremlin Palace Hotel, Antalya, co-organized by Ankara University and leading institutions of the Republic of Türkiye, Ministry of Agriculture and Forestry, including the General Directorate of Agricultural Research and Policies, the General Directorate of Food and Control, and the Department of Training and Publication.

 Early Registration Deadline: March 31, 2026